Close Menu

 You can also file an application for SSD and SSI benefits in person at your local Social Security office.
 However, you should call and schedule an appointment to make sure that an SSA worker is available to help you with the application.
 It is not a good idea to show up to your local office without an appointment.
 If you do so, you will wait in a long line.
 Additionally, it is possible to file an application by phone at 1-800-772-1213 (TTY 800-325-0778).

 After you file your application, the SSA will need you to fill out a medical release form.
 This form allows SSA to gather your medical records.
 You will also need to sign your application.
 Finally, you will need to submit your medical records.
-Learn more here about the importance of medical evidence to prove your disability case.
+Learn more here about the importance of medical evidence to prove your SSD case.

 MEETING AN SSA LISTING FOR ADDISON’S DISEASE